 Solution

-The program gives us two options:
+The program offers 2 options:

-- Guess password
+- Guess the password

-- Reset password from token
+- Reset the password using a token

-In the 2nd option, the decrypt
+In option 2, the decrypt

 $ python3